QCD Vacuum Energy and Its Implication for Quark Nugget Stability: QCD vacuum energy

 We choose $T_{\rm start}=300,350,400$~MeV, and the best-fit points as well as the corresponding degrees of freedom $k$ and $\chi^2$ values are given by

-with the corresponding best-fit curves shown in Figure~\ref{fig:LQCD_trace_anomaly}.
+with the corresponding best-fit curves shown in Figure~\ref{fig:LQCD_trace_anomaly-main}.
+We note that the data could prefer $B_{2+1}^{\rm con}<0$, which we do not take into account since it is unphysical as stated before.
 One can see that all the curves describe the LQCD$_{\rm T}$ data very well, even in the high-$T$ regime where the uncertainties are relatively small.
 On the other hand, because of the large uncertainties in the low-$T$ regime where $B_{2+1}^{\rm con}$ plays a more significant role, the value of $B_{2+1}^{\rm con}$ remains unresolvable with the current LQCD$_{\rm T}$ measurements.
 For comparison, we also show the curve predicted by the $T_{\rm start}=400$~MeV best-fit point but with $B_{2+1}^{\rm con}=(170~{\rm MeV})^4$, which still agrees well with the high-$T$ data but clearly deviates from the low-$T$ data more compared to the original best-fit curve.
-Moreover, the parameter $\Delta$ adds another layer of complication to the problem as it might falsely capture some of the effects that should be attributed to $B_{2+1}^{\rm con}$.
-We also note that the data could prefer $B_{2+1}^{\rm con}<0$, which we do not take into account since it is unphysical as stated before.

 To obtain the constraints on the model parameters, we present the two-parameter 90\%~confidence level (CL) contours on the $[X_T,(B_{2+1}^{\rm con})^{1/4}]$ and $[\Delta,(B_{2+1}^{\rm con})^{1/4}]$ planes in Figure~\ref{fig:contour}.
-We also show the lower bounds on $B_{2+1}^{\rm con}$ based on the values of the quark condensates derived from the GMOR relation (see Section~\ref{sec:QCD:GMOR}) and the low-energy theorem (LET) (see Section~\ref{sec:LET}) in Figure~\ref{fig:contour}.
+We also show the lower bounds on $B_{2+1}^{\rm con}$ based on the values of the quark condensates derived from the GMOR relation (see Section~\ref{subsec:GMOR}) and the low-energy theorem (LET) (see Section~\ref{subsec:LET}) in Figure~\ref{fig:contour}.
 In both parameter spaces, the upper bounds inferred from the $T_{\rm start}=300$~MeV case are in tension with the lower bounds derived before, while for the $T_{\rm start}=350$ and $400$~MeV cases, the loosest bound $B_{2+1}^{\rm con}\lesssim(190~{\rm MeV})^4$ shows up when we fix the best-fit $\Delta$ for $T_{\rm start}=400$~MeV.
 Consequently, we arrive at the following upper bound on the QCD vacuum energy based on the 2+1-flavor hot QCD system

-which is consistent with the bounds obtained from the pQCD+LQCD$_{\rm I}$+CS analysis if we assume that the $s$-quark condensate remains nonzero and intact in the isospin-dense system.